 - 4 burrito-size flour tortillas (see Recipe Note #2)

-Top each burrito with 1/2 cup of the sauce, 2 tbsp of the cheddar cheese, and 1 tbsp of the cotija cheese.
+- Top each burrito with ½ cup of the sauce, 2 tablespoon of the cheddar cheese, and 1 tablespoon of the cotija cheese.
 Set under a broiler until the cheese is melted.
 Serve immediately with desired garnishes.